pablogeovanny/pablogeovanny.github.io/_posts/2024-07-04-vulnhub-MyExpense.md

 We found an admin panel.
 We have more info about us.
 `slamotte	Samuel	Lamotte	slamotte@futuraBI.fr	Collaborator	2019-12-03 17:08:09`
-We don't have permissions to inactive our user
+We don't have permissions to active our user.

 ![](/assets/images/Pasted%20image%2020240703174158.png)